19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-It’s got good community vibes.
-Not every grieving person has people around who understand or that they can rely on.
-The account holders are also trained grief specialists, so they know what they’re talking about.
+This account has good community vibes.
+Not every grieving person has people around who understand their pain or offer reliable support.
+The holders of this account are trained grief specialists, so when it comes to fostering a good community around grief, they know what they’re doing.

 @cleerelystated